Laravel: Interview Questions and Answers

 It contains files for the setting values for different parts of the application, such as general app values, datbase, email, caching, file system, queue, etc.

-each config file returns an array, where the values can be obtained from .env, or some other setting can be set.
+Each config file returns an array, where the values can be obtained from .env, or some other setting can be set.
 Here is an example-

 <?php